All communicators must understand the power and responsibility that comes with our role as storytellers and gatekeepers

 merely proficient — communicator.
 New here?
 This blog can get you started.

-On May 30, 2020, the Minneapolis Police Department issued a press release stating a “suspect” died after experiencing “medical distress” during a “police interaction”.
-That person was George Floyd, and that press release should make all communicators consider how organization-first thinking can justify only telling our preferred narrative.
+The press release released by the Minneapolis Police Department following the murder of George Floyd should make all communicators consider how organization-first thinking can justify only telling our preferred narrative.